Grand Rapids Marijuana Charter Amendment Explained

 Questions about Grand Rapids' Marijuana Ordinance.

 The marijuana ordinance did not replace or nullify existing laws.
 Previous to this marijuana ordinance, Grand Rapids did not have a law that criminalized possession or use of marijuana.
-For years Grand Rapids police officers wrote marijuana tickets and citations under state law.
+For years Grand Rapids police officers wrote marijuana tickets and citations using state law.
 The City of Grand Rapids now outlaws the use and possession of marijuana – but then mandates a token civil fine for violating the law.

 The Grand Rapids marijuana ordinance makes no mention as to the minimum age of the person who may possess, control, use or give away marijuana.
 Presumably, the person must be at least 18 years of age.
 The Amendment also does not set an amount.
 Grand Rapids officials have said they will refer marijuana cases to the state prosecutor's office that exceed the 2.5 ounces or 12 plants per patient amounts contained in the Michigan Medical Marijuana Act.

-Grand Rapids' City Charter Amendment will NOT Protect you from State or County cops.
+Grand Rapids' City Charter Amendment will NOT Protect you from State or County Cops.

 So, what happens if a state police officer or sheriff's deputy busts someone inside city limits for smoking a marijuana joint?
 The state police officer or sheriff's deputy can choose to either cite the person using the Grand Rapids civil infraction or the state's one-year misdemeanor law.
 To be clear, only Grand Rapids police officers are mandated to write violators for the civil infraction.
 However, it is hoped that enlightened county and state police officers will choose to use the civil infraction instead of the Draconian state criminal laws.